 - WooCommerce One Page Checkout – Consolidate your checkout process into one page and cut down on abandoned carts.

 - AppPresser – Create a customized mobile app that integrates with WordPress.

 After you’ve gotten your WooCommerce site loading fast and streamlined your store’s operation, it’s time to add some new features and strategies that will improve your customer experience and push your conversion rates northward.

 Set Up Split Testing

-Split testing, or A/B testing, is an effective way to test two versions of a website layout, checkout flow, or similar component to discover which version converts better.
-A/B testing is how eCommerce owners continually improve the customer experience, and there’s no shortage of testing ideas to increase your conversion rate.
+Split testing, or A/B testing, is an effective way to test two versions of a website layout, checkout flow, or similar components to discover which version converts better.
+A/B testing is how ecommerce owners continually improve the customer experience, and there’s no shortage of testing ideas to increase your conversion rate.
 WooCommerce owners can use specialized platforms like Google Optimize, Optimizely, or VWO to easily perform split testing on just about anything they can think of.
-Common eCommerce split tests look at …
+Common ecommerce split tests look at:

 - Product page designs